tildetown/rodo/README.md

 racket ~/path/to/rodo.rkt "$@"
 ```

-**Note: The creation of a file that runs another program is called a "wrapper"**
+**Note: The file created above is called a "wrapper".
+This is a script that
+runs the `rodo.rkt` file through the Racket interpreter.
+If you wish to
+directly run `rodo` as an executable from your `$PATH`, see the tip above**

 For example: If you downloaded the project to your `~/downloads/` folder you would change the line
 `racket ~/path/to/rodo.rkt "$@"` to `racket ~/downloads/rodo/rodo.rkt "$@"`.